(School of Social Ecology, UWS-Hawkesbury, Richmond 2753. email@example.com ).

 In communication, the destructive spontaneity usually relates to

-confrontation and alienation, animosity and adverseness, disrespect and
+such phenomena as confrontation and alienation, animosity and

-emergence of breakdowns in communication - especially in our days, when
+breakdowns in communication - especially in our days, when massive

-confrontation, dialogue and mutual respect rather than monologue and
+dialogue and mutual respect rather than monologue and demonstration of

 The old algorithm: if there is a zone of overlap in communicators' opinions, build their consensus and cooperation on it, does not work under to-day's conditions of social instability, uncertainty and criticality.
 Tiny perturbations in communication process can dramatically narrow the zone of overlap while widening the existing gaps.
 As a result the whole building of consensus can easily collapse.